§ 5-68.1-11. Denial, suspension, revocation and reinstatement of licenses.

-(a) The board may recommend refusal, suspension or revocation of any license, in accordance with the provisions of section 42-35, for any of the following causes:
+(a) The board may recommend refusal, suspension or revocation of any license, in accordance with the provisions of chapter 35 of title 42, for any of the following causes:

 (1) Having a certificate, license or registration to practice radiologic technology revoked, suspended, or otherwise acted against, including being denied certification by a national organization, by a specialty board recognized by the director, or by a certification authority of another state, territory or country;